Sundance Recap! Which 10 Films Drew the Most Applause?

 To the Bone

 Ellen (Lily Collins), an acerbic artist and an anorexic, knows the calorie count of every piece of food on her plate.
-As a last resort, her unconventional new doctor (Keanu Reeves) sends her to a group home to rehab and find a will to survive.
-Gifted writer-director Marti Noxon (Grey’s Anatomy, Buffy the Vampire Slayer, unREAL), who based the film on her own struggles, uses sharp humor to cut through the genre clichés.
+As a last resort, her unconventional new doctor (Keanu Reeves) sends her to a group home for rehab and to find a will to survive.
+Gifted writer-director Marti Noxon (Grey’s Anatomy, Buffy the Vampire Slayer, UnReal), who based the film on her own struggles, uses sharp humor to cut through the genre clichés.

 The Big Sick

-Call it The Big Crowdpleaser.
+Call it The Big Crowd-Pleaser.
 Kumail Nanjiani (Silicon Valley) plays himself in a warm and sincerely funny comedy about his own unorthodox marriage.
 Watch and laugh as he falls for a white Christian woman (Zoe Kazan) despite his Muslim parents’ strict objections.
 Their tattered relationship doesn't crystallize until she falls ill and slips into a coma.
-Nanjiani wrote the script with his real-life wife, Kelly Gordon; Judd Apatow is the producer.
+Nanjiani wrote the script with his real-life wife, Emily V. Gordon; Judd Apatow is a coproducer.
 (P.S.
 The film sold for a robust $12 million to Amazon Studios.)

 Beatriz at Dinner